openvstorage/alba/docs/albaproxy.md

 ## ALBA Proxy Config files
 There is an ALBA Proxy configuration file per vPool.
-The config file is located at `/opt/OpenvStorage/config/storagedriver/storagedriver/<vpool_name>_alba.json`.
-More info on the proxy config files can be found [here](../../Administration/Configs/albaproxy.md)
+More info on the proxy config files can be found [here](https://openvstorage.gitbooks.io/framework/content/docs/etcd.html)

 ## ALBA Proxy Log files
 The log files for the ALBA proxy can be found under `/var/log/upstart/ovs-albaproxy_<vpool_name>.log`.